metaleap/go-ngine/README.md

-Update May 2013:

-- The project is "on hold for now", in fact has been for the last 2 months. ("Abandoned", if you will.)
-- All go+gfx enthusiasts are more than welcome to pick up where I left off.

-Builds in Go 1.1 just as well as it did in Go 1.0.3, but performance has roughly halved and GC durations have roughly doubled.
-Sad story.
-Not sure why that is, since for most other projects out there, Go 1.1 had the opposite effect.

-I suspect the current code-base overdid it badly on the prematurely-optimizing, over-clever "custom allocators, as few pointers as possible" approach.
-Lesson learned?

-That being said---I still think it's a pretty great library to base your GL gfx/engine efforts on, rather than starting from scratch.

-(Of course, the real buffs won't be considering exactly that piece of advice ;)

 Getting going:
 ==============

-First, **go get github.com/go-gl/glfw** --- this may not compile at first, until you have the glfw.org libs installed properly on your system.
+First, `go get github.com/go-gl/glfw` --- this may not compile at first, until you have the http://glfw.org dev libs installed properly on your operating system.

-This go-gl/glfw package needs to be working on your system before you can proceed.
+This `go-gl/glfw` package needs to be fully installed in your `$GOPATH/pkg` before you can proceed!

-Once it does, **go get github.com/go3d/go-ngine** should in theory download and build everything including dependencies.
+Once it is, `go get github.com/go3d/go-ngine` should download and build everything including dependencies.
 This may well take a couple of minutes!

-There shouldn't be any compilation errors if the above glfw package is fully installed.
+There shouldn't be any compilation errors if the above-mentioned `go-gl/glfw` package is fully installed.

-Now you should be able to **go run** pretty much any main.go packages underneath *go3d/go-ngine/_examples* -- note the programs need write access to *go3d/go-ngine/_examples/-app-data/_tmp*
+Now you should be able to `go run` pretty much any `main.go` packages underneath `go3d/go-ngine/_examples` -- note the programs need write access to the `go3d/go-ngine/_examples/-app-data/_tmp` directory!